 In a group or individually: both versions of an advocacy work that technology and social networks make it possible.
-A campaign to mobilize the community towards a goal on protecting the environment to an association that promotes a migrant/refugee as a political candidate.
-All examples are good to illustrate the meaning and extent of the advocacy goals.
+A campaign to mobilize the community towards a goal on protecting the environment, an association that promotes a migrant/refugee as a political candidate, etc. All examples are good to illustrate the meaning and extent of the advocacy goals.

 Because freedom is about respect and integration ….

 *Sculpture Bruno Catalano